-There will be a permanent loss of approximately 6.8 ha (68,366 m2) of offshore natural habitat under the footprint of the Ana platform, subsea in field infrastructure and export pipeline, and deposition of drill cuttings as a result of the Project.
+There will be a permanent loss of approximately 6.8 ha (68,366 m2) of offshore natural habitat under the footprint of the Anna platform, subsea in field infrastructure and export pipeline, and deposition of drill cuttings as a result of the Project.
 The vast majority of the benthic habitat lost comprises soft sediments.
-In place of the lost benthic habitat, the Project will introduce a similar area of hard substrate (in the form of the subsea infrastructure) which will provide a greater diversity of benthic habitat than currently occurs in the Project AoI as new habitat forms over the infrastructure and it is colonised.
+In place of the lost benthic habitat, the Project will introduce a similar area of hard substrate (in the form of the subsea infrastructure) which will provide a greater diversity of benthic habitat than currently occurs in the Project AoI.
 This hard substrate will be colonised by marine species throughout the lifetime of the Project.

 Given the relatively small area of offshore natural habitat affected, and the extensive areas of similar natural habitats on the northwestern shelf of the Black Sea, the Project is not predicted to significantly convert or degrade offshore natural habitats.
-This prediction will be confirmed with monitoring detailed in the BMP.